 Since 1990 it is possible to genetically test embryos before they are transferred to the uterus!
 This method is known as Preimplantation Genetic Diagnosis (P.G.D) and is a reproductive technology that offers couples, at high risk of transmitting a genetic disorder to their future offspring, a valuable diagnostic tool.

-Genetic information, in other words our genes, is encoded as DNA sequences within our chromosomes.
+Genetic information, in other words, our genes, is encoded as DNA sequences within our chromosomes.
 Normal cells have 46 chromosomes (23 pairs).
 After fertilization, normal embryos have 23 chromosomes contributed by the spermatozoon and 23 chromosomes contributed by the oocyte.
 If an embryo has a missing or an extra chromosome it is called aneuploid and it is considered abnormal.
-Alan Handyside and his colleagues introduced Preimplantation Genetic Diagnosis that improved birth rates of healthy babies worldwide.
+Alan Handyside and his colleagues introduced Preimplantation Genetic Diagnosis that improved the birth rates of healthy babies worldwide.

 Preimplantation Genetic Diagnosis can be used to test for:

 1. any genetic condition where a specific gene is known to cause that condition and

 Diagnosis of monogenic disorders has helped couples where both partners are carriers of the defective gene for a specific genetic disorder (e.g. a or b-thalassemia).

 Testing for chromosomal abnormalities involves either numerical disorders or structural abnormalities.
 It is known that the incidence of chromosomal abnormalities (e.g. Down syndrome) increases with maternal age.

 However, there are also other factors, than maternal age, contributing to structural chromosome abnormalities (chromosomal inversion or translocation).